kekekekeldod-jpg/Cybersecurity/README.md

 # 🧠 Purpose

-This project is not only about web design — it’s a personal journey into cybersecurity, front-end logic, and back-end architecture.
+This project is not only about web design, it’s a personal journey into cybersecurity, front-end logic, and back-end architecture.
 It serves as both a portfolio and an educational playground, connecting creativity with technical depth.
 As a full-stack developer, I work on: